Starbucks pulls new chicken sandwich after diarrhea complaints

-Starbucks pulled the Chicken Maple Butter and Egg Sandwich from its menu on June 27, less than a week after it was launched on June 21.
+Starbucks pulled the new Chicken Maple Butter and Egg Sandwich from its menu on June 27, less than a week after it was launched on June 21.
+Starbucks originally told Nexstar the sandwich would be a permanent menu addition.

 The Post reports one TikToker revealed she tested positive for campylobacter after having the sandwich a few days before.
-Campylobacter infections are the most common bacterial cause of diarrheal illness in the United States, according to the CDC.
-The bacteria most commonly associated to raw chicken.
+Campylobacter infections are the most common bacterial cause of diarrheal illness in the United States, according to the Centers for Disease Control and Prevention.
+The bacteria is most commonly associated with raw chicken.

 One person’s TikTok video said, “Suing for the worst diarrhea of my life. i have been living in my bathroom for 2 days now,” writes the Post.